 After the arrival of Europeans, the Cherokee began growing peaches and watermelons acquired through trade.
 Cherokees began keeping and breeding horses circa 1720, and by the mid-1700s they were growing apples from Europe, black-eyed peas from Africa, and sweet potatoes from the Caribbean.
 Eventually, cattle were included among Cherokee livestock.

 By the 1820s, due to the influence of the encroaching European immigrant culture, many Cherokee abandoned their traditional towns and were living in family groups in log cabins along streams and river valleys.
 Even though the land was still owned communally, the Cherokee practiced a type of subsistence agriculture on small farms usually ranging in size from two to ten acres.

-Click on the link below to hear a Living Traditions Moment about the role Cherokee Agriculture played in Appalachian culture.
+Click on the link above to hear a Living Traditions Moment about the role Cherokee Agriculture played in Appalachian culture.

 Plants for Healing